brittanyrw/emojipages/README.md

 ## Contributing 🎁

 Below are instructions for how to contribute to this project.
-The easiest way to make a contribution is to add an `Emoji Card` to the website (you can add multiple books or plays).
-Each card should be added in the `data.js` file as an object.
+The easiest way to make a contribution is to add an `Emoji Card` to the website.
+This card should show a number of emojis that match a book or play.

 For other ways to contribute, see the repo Issues [under the label 'enhancement'](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you want to work on one of the features but aren't sure where to start, write a comment and I will be happy to help you out or get you started.
 You are also welcome to suggest other features [by adding an Issue](https://github.com/brittanyrw/emojipages/issues).

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
+Please read all of the instructions before contributing!
 First time pull-requests are encouraged and you can make multiple pull requests if you desire.
 If you run into trouble, feel free [to create an Issue](https://github.com/brittanyrw/emojipages/issues)!

 ## Table of Contents